-The Panasonic Lumix DC-GH5 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and April 2017.
+The Panasonic Lumix DC-GH5 and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in January 2017 and April 2017.
 The GH5 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 The cameras are based on a Four Thirds (GH5) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Panasonic GH5 and the Nikon D7500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Nikon D7500.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents the basis or 100 percent across all the size and weight measures).